 Welcome!

 I'm a Graduate Teaching Assistant in the Department of Philosophy at Western Michigan University.
-My interests largely center around the history and philosophy of science and philosophy of physics.
-Specific topics I am curious about are 17th and 18th century natural philosophy (esp.
-Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and the history of spacetime theories.
-I'm also interested in public engagement in science, teaching pedagogy, and feminist philosophy of science.
+My interests are primarily in the history and philosophy of science and philosophy of physics.
+Specific topics I am curious about are 17th and 18th century natural philosophy (especially Newton and empiricism), the nature of scientific explanation and realism regarding physical unobservables (e.g. dark matter/energy), and the history of spacetime and gravitational theories.
+I'm also interested in public engagement in science, pedagogy, and early modern philosophy broadly.

 I'm a Graduate Teaching Assistant in the Department of Philosophy at Western Michigan University.
-My interests largely center around the history and philosophy of science and philosophy of physics.
-Specific topics I am curious about are 17th and 18th century natural philosophy (esp.
-Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and the history of spacetime theories.
-I'm also interested in public engagement in science, teaching pedagogy, and feminist philosophy of science.
+My interests are primarily in the history and philosophy of science and philosophy of physics.
+Specific topics I am curious about are 17th and 18th century natural philosophy (especially Newton and empiricism), the nature of scientific explanation and realism regarding physical unobservables (e.g. dark matter/energy), and the history of spacetime and gravitational theories.
+I'm also interested in public engagement in science, pedagogy, and early modern philosophy broadly.

 Contact